 So I quit.
 I quit, and I committed myself to figure out what weight loss program was going to work for me.
 The best place to start was at my Doctor’s office, where we talked about the crazy elimination diet I did previously and how and why it worked for me.
 We also talked about how it failed me in the end.

 How Talking With Your Doctor Can Help You Choose the Right Diet Program

-My doctor and I have always had that relationship where we discussed my weight.
-The fact is if you are Morbidly Obese, your doctor is going to tell you – you’re at risk of and list all the things you can die from.
+My Doctor and I have always had that relationship where we discussed my weight.
+The fact is if you are Morbidly Obese, your Doctor is going to tell you – you’re at risk of x and y.
+They have a list of all the things you are at risk of getting.

 She recommended Intermittent fasting and a program by Dr. Jason Fung.
 So I tried it, and I loved it.
 Intermittent fasting gave me the structure I needed to minimize late-night snacking.
 The premise is simple.
 You eat between Noon and 8:00 PM and then fast the remaining time.

-My next visit to the doctor was – I love the fasting, but what to eat in between?
-Because counting points was not working for me, I needed to get down to what foods would help me lose weight and what I should avoid.
+My next visit to the Doctor was – I love intermittent fasting, but what to eat during non-fasting hours?
+Because counting points was not working for me, I needed to get down to what foods would help me lose weight and avoid it.
 I needed a structured program to follow, with rules and accountability.
 Something I can follow for a long time without feeling deprived.

 Choosing the Right Diet Program for You

 My Choice: Low Carb Lifestyle and Intermittent Fasting